Steeplechase (video game)

-Steeplechase is an sports video game by released in arcades 1975 by Atari, Inc. Developed by Atari subsidiary Kee Games, it simulates a steeplechase-style horse race.
+Steeplechase is a 1975 sports video game developed by Kee Games and published by Atari, Inc. for arcades.
+It simulates a steeplechase-style horse race.
 It was distributed in Japan by Nakamura Seisakusho (Namco) in 1976.

 Gameplay

 Up to six players can play against each other, each choosing a horse while the computer controls the seventh horse on the bottom.
 Each player's horse begins galloping, and the players must jump over obstacles in their lanes by pressing their colored buttons.
 The horse that successfully jumps all obstacles smoothly becomes the fastest horse and wins.

 Development

 The game was originally called AstroTurf, and all printed circuit boards still have the name on the board.
 The game is housed in a custom extra wide cabinet that six individually colored and lit buttons used to make a player's horse jump.
 The monitor is a 23" black and white CRT monitor with 6 color overlays to make each of the 6 horizontally stacked lanes match their colored button counterparts.
 Sounds include a bugle, galloping hoof beats, and crowd cheers.